dbayardAWS/intro-data-lake/moreRedshift/psql.md

-## Setup network access between Cloud9 and your Redshift cluster
+## Setup network access between Cloud9 and your Redshift cluster (MAY BE OPTIONAL)

-NOTE: If you are following the Redshift Immersion Day lab and you left the InboundTraffic parameter at its default of 0.0.0.0/0, then you do not need to do this section and jump to the [next section](#Gather-the-endpoint-hostname-of-your-Redshift-cluster).
+NOTE: If you are following the Intro to Data Lakes Immersion Day lab, then you do not need to do this section and jump to the [next section](#Gather-the-endpoint-hostname-of-your-Redshift-cluster).

 * While leaving your Cloud9 environment open, navigate to the EC2 Console in a different browser tab.